Benefits for advisory board members

 Benefits for Advisory Board Members

-- Cooperation in teaching (involvement in theses, seminars, and project seminars)
+- Cooperation in teaching (involvement in theses, seminars, and project seminars, if suitable)

 - Invitations to give industry talks in lectures and workshops with students